microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 <img src="../Documentation/Images/Button/MRTK_Button_IconUpdate1.png">

 To create a new icon material, duplicate one of the existing icon materials.
-You can find these materials under ``MixedRealityToolkit.SDK/Features/UX/Interactable/Materials`` folder.
+These can be found under ``MixedRealityToolkit.SDK/Features/UX/Interactable/Materials`` folder.

 <img src="../Documentation/Images/Button/MRTK_Button_IconUpdate2.png"  width="350">